Explain

 show ip routeLab: draw the fabric

 Draw one fabric with two edge nodes, one control plane node, one border node, ISE, and Catalyst Center.
 Put a user on Edge1 and a printer on Edge2.
-Then explain each step:

-- how Edge1 finds the printer location,
+- How does Edge1 find the printer location?

-- how the packet is encapsulated,
+- How is the packet encapsulated?